ActivitySim/populationsim/docs/application_configuration.rst

    activate popsim
    python run_populationsim.py

-PopulationSim is configured using the settings.YAML file.
-PopulationSim can be configured to run in **base** mode or **repop** mode.
+PopulationSim is configured using the settings.yaml file.
+PopulationSim can be configured to run in **regular** mode or **repop** mode.

-:base mode:
+:regular mode:

-  The base configuration runs PopulationSim from beginning to end and produces a new synthetic population.
+  The regular configuration runs PopulationSim from beginning to end and produces a new synthetic population.
+This can run either single-process or multi-processed to save on runtime.

 :repop mode:

   The repop configuration is used for repopulating a subset of zones for an existing synthetic population.
 The user has the option to *replace* or *append* to the existing synthetic population.
-These options are specified from the settings.YAML file, details can be found in the :ref:`settings` section.
+These options are specified from the settings.yaml file, details can be found in the :ref:`settings` section.

 The following sections describes the inputs and outputs, followed by discussion on configuring the settings file and specifying controls.